bsmith89/longev-mgen/doc/submission.md

 short-chain fatty acids propionate and butyrate.
-In experiments replicated across three study sites, two distantly related species in the bacterial family _Muribaculaceae_ were dramatically more abundant in ACA-treated mice, distinguishing these responders from other members of the family.
+In experiments replicated across three study sites, two distantly related species in the bacterial family _Muribaculaceae_ were dramatically more abundant in acarbose-treated mice, distinguishing these responders from other members of the family.
 Bacteria in the family _Muribaculaceae_ are predicted to produce propionate as a fermentation end product and are abundant and